 Booking Tips

-Book at least 6–8 weeks ahead for spring (especially Keukenhof tulip season in April–May) and summer — these are Amsterdam's busiest periods and prices spike considerably.
+Book at least 6–8 weeks ahead for spring (especially Keukenhof tulip season in April–May) and summer if you're visiting Amsterdam — these are Amsterdam's busiest periods and prices spike considerably.
 Booking.com and Hotels.com offer wide coverage; for canal-house boutiques, booking directly often unlocks better rates and flexibility.
+On a recent trip, comparing districts first helped narrow the right base for an Amsterdam stay.
+The city center is divided into 8 districts, so choosing the right neighborhood matters as much as choosing the hotel.
 The King's Day festival on 27 April turns the entire city into an open-air party — extraordinary to experience but book accommodation 3–4 months ahead.
 December brings the Amsterdam Light Festival and atmospheric winter markets, making it a surprisingly lovely (and cheaper) time to visit.
-A tourist tax (toeristenbelasting) of around 12.5% applies on top of room rates.
+A tourist tax (toeristenbelasting) of around 12.5% applies on top of room rates, and budget hotels plus other cheaper stays are usually farther from the center while the most convenient central picks book out first.
+For a family run hotel or small canal-house stay, direct booking can sometimes secure the best value.